 8. Perfumed Garden

 Krieger and Densmore continued to perform together after parting with Manzarek.
 They formed a new group called the Butts Band, a quintet rounded out by vocalist Jess Roden, bassist Phillip Chen, and keyboardist Roy Davies.
 Although Davies is clearly from the Manzarek school, the self-titled Butts Band album released in 1974 does not rely too heavily on the Doors legacy.
 The album goes down the same blues-rock road often traveled by the likes of Eric Clapton and Gregg Allman, and it is a quite good entry in that genre.
-Roden is an admirably unpretentious vocalist who smartly doesn't try to emulate Morrison.
+Roden (formerly of the Alan Bown Set) is an admirably unpretentious vocalist who smartly doesn't try to emulate Morrison.
 The band showed considerable pop prowess on "Sweet Danger" and "Be With Me", and the closing track, a live rendition of Leiber and Stoler's "Kansas City", proved that the Butts Band were no joke.
 Unfortunately, the band didn't last.
 Roden left to record solo albums for the remainder of the decade, and the group fell apart.

 But, God bless 'em, Krieger and Densmore were determined yet again to keep their broken band alive.
 They put together a whole new seven-member Butts Band, replacing the other three original members and adding congas and an additional percussionist.
 And the music underwent a similarly drastic rethink.
 The 1975 album Hear & Now! opens with a cover of Bob Marley's "Get Up, Stand Up", and it's not just an aberration; the remainder of the album alternates between reggae and smooth r&b.
 Vocalist Michael Stull does an obvious but entertaining imitation of Barry White, and female keyboardist Alex Richman lends a genuinely soulful vocal to "Everybody's Fool" and "Feelin' So Bad".
 Hear & Now! is a pleasant surprise; it's a shame that the Butts Band were destined to be gone tomorrow.
 Note: both albums were compiled in their entirety on the 1996 CD The Butts Band - The Complete Recordings (One Way Records OW 30993).
 That CD is also out of print, but is easier to find than the two original albums.